ConEmu/ConEmu.github.io/en/ConEmuHelping.md

 ---
-title: ConEmu | How you can help with documentation
+title: ConEmu | How you may help with documentation

 description: "Have you seen spelling error in the program interface or documentation?
    Can you suggest better translation or add some text to the documentation?